MCP Server (Model Context Protocol)

 - MCP Requests: The client makes authenticated MCP requests with the Bearer token

-- Internal API Calls: The MCP server calls pygeoapi with an internal bypass key
+- Internal API Calls: The MCP server reaches pygeoapi in-process through

 RFC Compliance